Yaroslav-Yuriichuk/Sportik.Desktop/README.md

 ## Overview

-Sportik Desktop is a desktop application to create reminders for exercises and track the progress.
+A desktop application for creating exercise reminders and tracking workout progress.

 ## Release installation